uviclibraries/html-css/act-2.md

 Next we’ll be learning about adding images, and links to other pages.
 If you and your group have any questions, or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!

 1. If you haven’t already completed the first exercise, please start [here](https://richmccue.github.io/html-css/act-1.html){:target="_blank"}, as this part builds on the topics from the previous section.
 2. So far, you should have an about me page with some paragraphs, headers, and a list.
 You may have added some text tags as well!
 We are now going to add additional pages and some images.
+Your HTML document should look something like the following:

     <img src="images/act-2/recap.png" alt="recap of act 1" style="width:720px;">